LGGregory/BetterChromeSessionManager/README.md

 ## Notes

-Not everything that Opera allowed access to can be access in through Chrome's Web Extension api.
+Not everything that Opera allowed access to can be accessed through Chrome's Web Extension api.

 Nearly everything that can still be accessed is much harder.